Solar transforming lives.

 Azuri is also building African entrepreneurs and helping them to grow sustainable and self-supporting commercial businesses, creating economic growth at the local level.

 In June-July 2014, Planète d’Entrepreneurs conducted an independent Social Impact Study on Azuri’s 2-light PayGo Solar home system in Western Kenya.
 Findings revealed the pride that customers feel in being able to provide a lighting source for their children to study.
 Customers also noted the money they save by charging their mobile phones at home.
 86% of Indigo customers claimed that they have been able to work more since installing Azuri’s system.
-They also save 2.3 hours per week on travelling to purchase kerosene or charge their mobile phones.
+They also save 2.3 hours per week on traveling to purchase kerosene or charge their mobile phones.

 - Africa | East